clauries/Bookey/README.md

 * MongoDB

 ## Future Development
+* Better image formmatting - currently the images appear zoomed in.
+Would like to work with Material-ui styling to create clearer images of the book covers.
+* Authentication system - Would like to develop a login/profile system.
+Currently this app supports one user/list of books.
+Would be great if multiple users can have their own lists.
+* Various lists of books - user can categorize their book saves.
+* Read book button - user can move a book to their "read books" list and add a review/notes for themselves or others to read.
+* Connect to a library system - would be awesome to also search a library for books.
+Would need to change db links from around the name & image to buttons.
+So you would have a "buy book" and a "borrow book" button.

 ## Credits
-* App heavily influenced by activities through my current bootcamp - particularly Week 21, Activity 5.
+* App heavily influenced by activities through my current bootcamp [(Univeristy of Oregon's Coding BootCamp)](https://bootcamp.uoregon.edu/) - particularly Week 21, Activity 5.
+* Material-UI - utilized many of their components.

 ## License